valentinradu/Trellis/README.md

         // ...
     }

-    // If additional, async, operations are required,
+    // If additional, async operations are required,
     // return a side effect.
-    // Note: You cannot directly modify the state in
+    // Note: You cannot directly modify the state inside
     // side effects, but you can access it readonly.

     return { [state] dispatch, environment in
         // Do async work
         await environment.logout(state.user.id)
         // Then, if required, dispatch again
-        // and repeat all steps with another action dispatch(action: .logoutComplete)
+        // and repeat all the steps with another action dispatch(action: .logoutComplete)
     }
 }
 ```

+Each service can can register multiple reducers, responding to different kind of actions.

 ### The environment